yl3296/yl3296.github.io/_posts/2015-03-24-chart critique.md

 ####Some thoughts
 1. Bar chart is an excellent tool to see the maximum, minimum and make comparision.
 It still works when the number of classes is getting large.
 Just a little less cute.
 2. Heatmap shows its priority with large number of classes.
 But not so good in comparison.
-3. Heatmap is easily to plot in ggplot, D3 and Excel.
+3. Good tool to plot heatmap : ggplot, D3, Excel; Nice tool to present iteractive maps: leaflet, leafletR, ggmap.